Selenium yeast: Molecular biology

-Yeast cell walls are able to bind to inorganic selenium-containing ions via chemisorption.
-The ions do not pass through the cell membrane, so special transporter proteins are required to let them in.
-Inside of the yeast cell, the selenium is reduced to hydrogen selenide.
-Yeast has no natural pathway that makes use of selenium; it has no specialized machinery for making selenoproteins, unlike mammals.

-However, yeast does produce organic selenium compounds.
-This is because its promiscuous enzymes do not effectively distinguish between selenium and sulfur, allowing them to make selenium analogs of the usual sulfide compounds.
+Inorganic selenium-containing ions enter the cell using special transporter proteins.
+Inside of the yeast cell, the selenium is reduced to selenide.
+Yeast lacks the machinery for the biosynthesis of selenoproteins, unlike mammals.
+It appears that yeast produce organoselenium compounds using promiscuous enzymes that do not effectively distinguish between selenium and sulfur.
 Selenide first becomes homoselenocysteine.
 On one branch of the pathway, homoselenocysteine is converted to selenomethionine, Se-adenosyl selenomethionine, Se-adenosyl-homoselenocysteine and back to homoselenocysteine (the seleno version of the S-adenosyl methionine cycle).
 On the other branch, homoselenocysteine is converted to selenocystathionine, then selenocystine, Se-methylselenocysteine, and γ-glutamyl-Se-methylselenocysteine.
 Selenomethionine and selenocystine can be randomly incorporated into proteins in lieu of the regular amino acid.
 The net effect is that the yeast converts inorganic selenium into organic selenium stored in its body.

-The higher the concentration of the noncanonical substrate, the more promiscuous reactions.
-In other words, yeast grown in higher selenium concentrations accumulate selenium faster and accumulate more.
-But there is a limit to how much selenium the yeast can handle: excess random misincorporation of selenocystine leads to non-functional proteins aggregating in the cell.
+High concentration of the noncanonical substrate (selenide) leads to higher selenium concentrations within limits.
 The selenium accumulator plant Astragalus bisulcatus has a more selective version of the cystine-tRNA ligase that reduces the chances of misincorporation of selenocystine when put in yeast.
 This genetic modification is, however, not expected to be used in selenium yeast as a food ingredient, but for use in the production of designer proteins in biotechnology.